diazrenata/ldats2020/overview.md

 I believe we have to do the training/test split on the LDA proportions after they are fit (instead of on the data before it goes into the LDA).
-This is unusual for crossvalidation, but justified, I think.
+This raises concerns re: data leakage, but I think it’s justified and I don’t think we’re seeing evidence of a problem there.

 If you fit two LDAs to two different datasets, even with the same seed, you can end up with very different topics and topic proportions.
 It’s